najnesnaj/SE8R01-stm8-receiver/README.md

-This is my "bare metal" software package for sending stuff  with the stm8s103f3p6
+This is my "bare metal" software package for receiving stuff  with the stm8s103f3p6

 I ordered SE8R01 (search for SE8R01_DataSheet_v1) thinking it was a NRF24 I found some arduino software which I ported to stm8